Guide For Authors

 KEYWORDS

-Keywords should be listed immediately following the abstract, consisting of five distinct terms.
+Keywords should be listed immediately following the abstract, consisting of 3-5 distinct terms.
 Use abbreviations judiciously; only well-established abbreviations in the field are acceptable.
 These keywords will be utilized for indexing purposes.

 ABBREVIATIONS